oracle/graal/substratevm/Options.md

 - `native-image [options] -jar jarfile` to build an image for a JAR file.

+The options passed to `native-image` are evaluated left-to-right.
+For more information, see [Native Image Build Configuration](BuildConfiguration.md#order-of-arguments-evaluation).

-Options to the Native Image builder fall into four categories: image generation options, macro options, non-standard options, and server options.
+The options fall into four categories: image generation options, macro options, non-standard options, and server options.
 Non-standard and server options are subject to change through a deprecation cycle.